wso2-attic/esb-connectors/powerbi/powerbi-connector/powerbi-connector-1.0.0/README.txt

  6. Update the powerbi properties file at location "<POWERBI_CONNECTOR_HOME>/powerbi-connector/powerbi-connector-1.0.0/org.wso2.carbon.connector/src/test/resources/artifacts/ESB/connector/config" as below.

-   i)   apiUrl             -  The API URL of Power BI (e.g. https://api.powerbi.com) ii)  authorizationCode  -  Authorization code for genarating the access token which is genarated in step (3. iv). iii) datasetName        -  Valid dataset name.
+   i)   apiUrl             -  The API URL of Power BI (e.g. https://api.powerbi.com) ii)  authorizationCode  -  Authorization code for genarating the access token which is genarated in step (3. viii). iii) datasetName        -  Dataset name which is created in step (3. iv).

  7. Navigate to "<ESB_CONNECTOR_HOME>/" and run the following command.
      $ mvn clean install